This page needs JavaScript activated to work. Please enable JavaScript in your browser.

 Authors are required to disclose any conflicts of interest related to the publication of the manuscript or any affiliations with institutions or products that may influence the study's outcome.
 This includes disclosing conflicts with products that may compete with those mentioned in the manuscript.

-This would be a structured abstract not exceeding 250 words.
-Original research articles should contain
+1. Abstract: This would be a structured abstract not exceeding 250 words.
+Original research articles should contain the following sections:

 a.
 Background/Objective(s): This provides a brief background to the study, including its objectives.